DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 You should check the fees for a particular course you are interested in with the course provider.

-##Train in school
+##Train in school (fee paying)
-There are two different programmes that focus on training you while you teach in a school:
+There are different programmes that focus on training you while you teach in a school:

 - School-centred initial teacher training (SCITT)
 - School Direct (fee-funded)

 SCITT programmes are delivered by a network of schools, providing school-based training.
+You won’t be paid a salary while you are training and will pay fees.

 School Direct (fee-funded) programmes are delivered by groups of schools in collaboration with a SCITT or university.
-The content and structure of a School Direct course is broadly similar to a SCITT course.
+The content and structure of a School Direct course is broadly similar to a SCITT course and they don't pay you a salary.
 Some SCITT and School Direct (fee-funded) programmes give you a PGCE or PGDE in addition to QTS.
 Courses typically take one year but you may be able to study part-time.

 Fees are usually around £9,250 but you can: